 First things first, is neck liposuction the right procedure for your neck issues?
 I love the internet, and the fact that patients are so well informed these days.
 The downside, however, is that a patient will often hyper focus on a specific procedure as being THE ANSWER for his or her issues when, perhaps, it is not the best choice.
-This is why I am so adamant about scheduling an in-person or virtual consultation before committing to anything surgical.
+This is why I am so adamant about scheduling an in-person before committing to anything surgical.
 Aging in the neck is multi-factorial so while excess fat may be a component, it also may not be the whole story.
 In general, younger patients with taut skin tend to be the best candidates for neck liposuction.

 When I meet with someone to discuss neck rejuvenation, I conduct a thorough physical exam to assess:

 - Areas and degree of excess fat, if any